Africa set to switch on gas-to-power potential

 “It has taken two years for privatization to progress and we’re starting to see the benefits.
 This year has been the turning point,” Ladipo added.

-Mozambique, which has had the world’s largest natural gas discoveries in a decade, two months ago passed a petroleum law which will force oil companies developing LNG projects, including U.S. firm oil Anadarko Petroleum and Italy’s Eni, to use 25 percent of production domestically.
+Mozambique, which has had the world’s largest natural gas discoveries in a decade, two months ago passed a petroleum law which will force oil companies developing LNG projects, including U.S. firm oil Anadarko Petroleum (APC.N) and Italy’s Eni (ENI.MI), to use 25 percent of production domestically.

 Mozambique is also carrying out a study, partly-financed by the World Bank, for a pipeline linking its gas reserves to neighboring countries with the continent’s most developed economy, South Africa, offering a huge potential market.